 Branding demands commitment; commitment to continual re-invention; striking chords with people to stir their emotions; and commitment to imagination.
 It is easy to be cynical about such things, much harder to be successful. – Sir Richard Branson, CEO Virgin

-If you need help to determine the answer to these fundamental questions in order to development your brand guide contact Liquid Creativity, your local branding agency.
+If you need help to determine the answer to these fundamental questions in order to development your brand guide contact your local brand agency Liquid Creativity.